 If no edits have been made to a standalone unh.edu website in a year, email notifications will be sent to the site owner.
 The owner will have 30 days to log into the site, or the site will be unpublished.
 Owners can request that the site be republished.
 If it is not republished, the site will be deleted after 1 year.
 Four notification emails will be sent out at 30 days, 2 weeks, 1 week, and 1 day prior to the site being unpublished.

 Standalone sites will be archived for two years.

-Although UNH does not monitor or regularly review standalone site content, it reserves the right to remove any content that it considers to violate this Standard or any other UNH policies.
+Although UNH AT does not monitor or regularly review website content, it reserves the right to remove at any time any content that it considers to violate this standard or any other UNH policies.

-If inappropriate content is discovered, UNH WMD will contact the site owner to discuss the issue.
+If inappropriate or inaccurate content is discovered, UNH WMD will contact the site owner to discuss the issue.
+If the site or content owner cannot be contacted or is no longer at UNH, that content will be administered by WMD and can be removed if deemed inaccurate or inappropriate.
 When content is obviously unacceptable, UNH WMD will immediately remove the content prior to contacting the site owner.
 Unacceptable entries also may cause standalone site access to be suspended.

 Reports regarding inappropriate content may be sent to WMD.